-Headlights were revamped for 2013 with the latest xenon and LED technology, set off with a new graphic design in the front running lights.
+Headlights feature the latest xenon and LED technology, set off with a graphic design in the front running lights.
 The grille and fog lamp bezels sport a bright finish with subtle paint detailing the grille surround, insert bars and fender vent.

 At the side, the LR2 presents narrow A-pillars, in an attempt to improve vision for the driver.
 Below is a thin aluminum-look engine vent, right next to the protruding fenders and the 18-inch standard alloy wheels.
-Two options of 19-inch wheels are available.
+A choice of 19-inch wheels is available.

 At the back of the Land Rover LR2, the taillights receive the same treatment as the front, with a slightly more modern design.
 The whole rear end looks very Range Rover.

-The LR2 looks tasteful and sophisticated.
-It catches your attention, but in a way that does not scream look at me.
+The LR2 looks tasteful and sophisticated and catches your attention without shouting look at me.

 Slip behind the wheel of the LR2 and you feel like you are getting what you paid for.
 Materials feel about right for a $40,000 car, and comfort is excellent.

-The seating position feels unusually high, great when off-roading, as it allowed superior vision to spot any concealed roots or rocks.
-When on normal roads, however, it felt like we needed to drop it down an inch or so, but that just wasn't an option.
+The seating position feels unusually high, which is great when off-roading, as it allows superior vision to spot any concealed roots or rocks.
+When on normal roads, however, it felt like we needed to drop the seat down an inch or so, but that just wasn't an option.
 Tall drivers might find it annoying.

 The imaginatively named Say What You See voice activation effectively allows you to say what you want the car to do: increase temperature, etc.

-Below the screen are a horde of buttons and dials.
+Below the screen is a horde of buttons and dials.
 The font used for wording the buttons looks a little big, bland and boring, like something from a Kindergarten's Learn to Read book.